6 Easy Ways to Eat More Vegetables

 This recipe is found in Prediabetes: A Complete Guide

-- Eggs?
-Try a veggie omelet.
-For something even simpler, pour your favorite salsa over scrambled eggs.
+• Eggs: Try a veggie omelet.
+Even simpler, pour your favorite salsa over scrambled eggs.

-- Casseroles?
-Add diced cauliflower, broccoli or tomatoes to lasagna or mac and cheese.
-Here’s one way that I veggie-up my macaroni and cheese.
+• Casseroles: Add diced cauliflower, broccoli or tomatoes to lasagna or mac and cheese.
+Here’s one way I veggie-up my macaroni and cheese.

 Tip #2: Seek out veggie-focused recipes